Display WordPress Gallery Captions in a Splide Slide

 3. Confirm the captions appear below each image on the front end.

-4. Tweak the CSS or layout as needed.
+4. Tweak the CSS styles as needed.

-Want the captions to overlay the image or appear only on hover?
+Tip: Do you want the captions to overlay the image or appear only on hover?
 Wrap the image and caption in a container and add CSS for hover transitions or overlays.

 Last updated